10 Best Cities to Visit in the United States

 Plunked down in the otherwise quiet state of Nevada lies Las Vegas.
 The dazzling City of Lights plays home to extravagant, over-the-top hotels.
 Dress to impress and play a variety of games in casino to see If Lady Luck is on your side.
 Otherwise, watch the high rollers duke it out over mountains of poker chips without risking it all yourself.
 If you prefer to stay out of the casinos, you can also see shows, where you will be enchanted by magical feats and acrobatic stunts as in the theatrical Cirque du Soleil productions.

 To experience the whimsical world of Mickey Mouse, make sure to visit Disney World in Orlando, Florida.
-With the iconic Cinderella Castle, this theme park covers a total of 43 square miles and houses four different theme parks including Magic Kingdom, Epcot, Disney’s Hollywood Studios and Disney’s Animal Kingdom.
-While it is a great place to take the children to experience the splendor of rides and shows, adults without children can still experience the splendor of Disney.
+With the iconic Cinderella Castle, this theme park covers a total of 43 square miles and houses four different theme parks including the Magic Kingdom, Epcot, Disney’s Hollywood Studios and Disney’s Animal Kingdom.
+While it is a great place to take the children to experience the splendour of rides and shows, adults without children can still experience the splendour of Disney.
 Although there are Disney theme parks throughout the world, visiting a park in the USA is truly special.

 Make your way to the Midwest and spend some time in the Windy City.
 Although it is certainly an urban metropolis, you can still get a taste of the friendliness of the surrounding region.
 And speaking of taste, make sure to try the famous deep dish pizza pie.
 It is literally a pie, stuffed with tomato sauce and heaps of gooey cheese.
 To walk it off, find yourself gravitating towards the famous Cloud Gate statue, fondly referred to as “The Bean,” traipse through the museum of modern art or riding an elevator to the top of the Sears Tower.